Buriram United F.C.: Stadium

 Chang Arena is a 32,600 seater football stadium in Buriram, Buriram Province, Thailand.
 The Chang Arena is the second-largest football stadium in Thailand.
 Its nickname is "Thunder Castle".
-Buriram United has led the 18-team Thai League (TL) in attendance since the move to the new stadium.
+Buriram United has led the 16 team in the Thai League for a record in attendance since their move to the new stadium.

-The Chang Arena is in the Mueang Buriram District, located about 3 kilometres southwest of central Buriram along highway 2445.
+The Chang Arena is in the Mueang Buriram District, located about 3KM southwest of central Buriram along highway 2445.
 The 150-acre site has a capacity of 32,600 people with parking for 800 cars and buses, plus 3,000 motorcycles.
-The pitch is floodlit; allowing for night matches.
+The pitch is floodlit, allowing for night matches.
 The stadium houses locker rooms for home and visiting teams provides modern medical facilities and live television and radio broadcasting infrastructure.